 The Educational Psychology Service comprises a team of qualified Educational Psychologists managed by a Principal Educational Psychologist.
-All are graduates and qualified teachers with additional post graduate qualifications, expertise and Health Professions Council registration.
+All are graduates with additional post graduate qualifications, expertise and Health Professions Council registration.
 The Service also contributes to the development and training of Year 2 and 3 graduate Doctoral Trainee students of Applied Educational Psychology.